 Mass Communication | Social Influence and Political Communication

 Schenter, Sarah, "Seeing is Believing: How the U.S. Government and American News Networks Spun the Iraq War" (2009).
 Independent Study Project (ISP) Collection.
-Paper 610.
+610.